Crocodile Pose (Makrasana)

 There are several variations of Crocodile Pose that you can do as per your comfort.
 You can straighten both legs behind you, fold your elbows and create a support for your forehead.

-Fold your hands and keep the tips of your elbows on the yoga mat with your fingers facing upwards.
-Your elbows should be shoulder-distance apart.
 Now raise your head and shoulder, keeping your neck straight look in front of you.
 You can stay in this pose for a few minutes for complete relaxation.

-Crocodile pose in yoga (Advanced Variation)
+Crocodile pose In Yoga (Advanced Variation)

 This pose contains several dynamic movements resembling those of a crocodile ready to stalk its prey, hence this name.